digitalsleuth/glass/README.md

 The folder you run the program in will be the one that the reports are sent.

 Manual mode can be enabled with the "-m" flag.
 This will display a list of databases and let you select one.
-Once you are inside of the database, you may send it commands, return to the main list with ".list", or quit with ".quit"
+Once you are inside of the database, you may send it commands, return to the main list with ".list", view tables in the database with ".table", or quit with ".quit"

 Dependencies: